Family STEM Project: Building a Solitary Bee House

 - Dry is everything: wet nesting tunnels can grow mold and harm larvae.

-- Sun + shelter: morning sun helps warmth; a roof/overhang helps keep rain off.
+- Sun + shelter: morning sun helps warmth; a roof or overhang helps keep rain off.

 - Replaceable tunnels: removable tubes are easier to clean safely than permanent drilled blocks.